munificent/craftinginterpreters/book/optimization.md

     You are more than welcome to [take either of those interpreters][source] and do whatever you want with them.
 Go to town.

-    If you do choose to release your own language based on these, it would be good to change *name*, mostly to avoid confusing people about what "Lox" refers to.
+    If you make significant changes to the language, it would be good to also change the name, mostly to avoid confusing people about what "Lox" refers to.

     </aside>